Final act: Arnhem veterans pay respects on 80th anniversary

 On Saturday UK Europe minister Stephen Doughty was handed a letter by the mayors of Arnhem, Ede, Renkum and Overbetuwe calling on the British government to formally rehabilitate the Polish paratroopers and their leader, Stanislaw Sosabowski.

 The 1st Polish Independent Parachute Brigade was formed in Britain from Polish exiles who fled following the German invasion in 1939.
-Sosabowski, was demoted after the operation and spent the rest of his life in exile in Britain.
-Denied a military pension, he worked until the age of 75 as a factory worker and shopkeeper in Hillingdon, London.
+Sosabowski was demoted after the operation and spent the rest of his life in exile in Britain.
+Denied a military pension, he worked until the age of 75 as a factory worker and shopkeeper in Hillingdon, London, where he died in 1967.

 Last paratrooper

-The Netherlands awarded the brigade the Military Order of William in 2006, while Sosabowski received the Bronze Lion.
+The Netherlands awarded the brigade the Military Order of Willem in 2006, while Sosabowski received the Bronze Lion.
 He was also decorated posthumously by his native country in 1988.

 Dutch prime minister Dick Schoof said in an address at the Airborne commemoration ceremony in Driel on Saturday: “We express our deep gratitude to the troops led by Major General Sosabowski, who risked their lives for people they didn’t know in a country that wasn’t their own.”